johnno1962/XprobePlugin/README.md

 Graphs can be exported to Graphviz or .png format for printing.

-Swift support is limited at this stage as ivar_getTypeEncoding() returns NULL for ivar fields preventing them taking part in the "sweep".
+Alas, Swift support is limited at the moment as ivar_getTypeEncoding() returns NULL for ivar fields preventing them taking part in the "sweep".

 ### Use on a device.